j-frei/BratEvalWrapper4NLP/README.md

 # BratEval Wrapper for NLP

-This library wraps the Java-based [BratEval](https://github.com/READ-BioMed/brateval) util to evaluate annotation data for named-enitity-recognition (NER).
+This library wraps the Java-based [BratEval](https://github.com/READ-BioMed/brateval) utility to evaluate annotation data for named-entity-recognition (NER).
 Given the availability of the Git, Java JDK and Maven, it clones and compiles brateval and wraps the io interactions into Python.

 **Note that currently the release v0.3.2 of brateval is used.** See: https://github.com/READ-BioMed/brateval/tree/v0.3.2